20% OFF of Helium 10

 Why Don’t Amazon Check All Returns

-The sheer amount of workforce they would need to hire in order to meticulously check in detail all of the products returned would be excessive, resulting in losses.
+The sheer amount of workforce they would need to hire in order to meticulously check in detail all of the products being returned would be excessive, resulting in losses.

 Instead, Amazon makes the return process very simple.
 When you request a return, Amazon sends you a shipping label that is prepaid.
 Then, when that label is scanned by a delivery service, Amazon knows that you have returned the merchandise.

-When the products arrive back at the Amazon warehouse, it is roughly sorted according to the department, so items will be sorted into categories such as books, DVDs, computers, electronics, clothing, CDs, accessories, homeware and more.
+When the products arrive back at the Amazon warehouse, it is roughly sorted according to the department, so items will be sorted into categories such as books, DVDs, computers, electronics, clothing, CDs, accessories, homeware, and more.

+These are then sorted and loaded onto large crates and pallets.
+It is these pallets that are then auctioned off and sold.
 Sometimes, these crates are filled with unwanted junk, faulty items, or products that have been broken in transit or through other means.
 The buyers of these pallets will then sort through the junk, and resell anything salvageable.

 In addition to this, Amazon may conduct spot audits where they check items and spot-check expensive products.
 They may also flag returns for an in-depth inspection if you have an interesting return history.